 On 21 September 1857, the last Mughal Emperor Bahadur Shah Zafar surrendered to Major William Hodson of the British East India Company’s Army.
-Bahadur Shah was the rallying point for the sepoys in the Sepoy Mutiny of 1857, and the war was fought in his name as the ‘Emperor of India’.
+Bahadur Shah was the rallying point for the sepoys in the Revolt of 1857, and the war was fought in his name as the ‘Emperor of India’.
+Read more about this important event in modern Indian history for the IAS exam.

 - Even though Mughal rule had spread over a large area of land in the subcontinent stretching from Kashmir to the Deccan and even encompassing parts of Afghanistan, Bahadur Shah practically ruled over only the area around Delhi.
 By the time he ascended to the throne, the empire had weakened and disintegrated.